Peavy leads Georgetown against Creighton

 Omaha, Nebraska; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Georgetown visits Creighton after Micah Peavy scored 30 points in Georgetown’s 93-72 victory over the Providence Friars.
+BOTTOM LINE: Georgetown plays Creighton after Micah Peavy scored 30 points in Georgetown’s 93-72 victory over the Providence Friars.

-The Bluejays are 12-2 on their home court.
-Creighton is 2-0 in games decided by less than 4 points.
+The Bluejays have gone 12-2 at home.
+Creighton leads the Big East with 27.6 defensive rebounds per game led by Ryan Kalkbrenner averaging 6.2.

-The Hoyas have gone 7-8 against Big East opponents.
-Georgetown is 3-0 in games decided by 3 points or fewer.
+The Hoyas are 7-8 in Big East play.
+Georgetown is seventh in the Big East with 23.0 defensive rebounds per game led by Thomas Sorber averaging 5.8.

-Creighton averages 9.5 made 3-pointers per game, 2.1 more made shots than the 7.4 per game Georgetown allows.
-Georgetown has shot at a 45.0% rate from the field this season, 4.8 percentage points above the 40.2% shooting opponents of Creighton have averaged.
+Creighton scores 75.2 points, 8.8 more per game than the 66.4 Georgetown allows.
+Georgetown averages 71.7 points per game, 3.0 more than the 68.7 Creighton allows to opponents.

-TOP PERFORMERS: Steven Ashworth is shooting 37.0% from beyond the arc with 3.1 made 3-pointers per game for the Bluejays, while averaging 17 points and 6.9 assists.
-Ryan Kalkbrenner is shooting 65.8% and averaging 20.2 points over the last 10 games.
+TOP PERFORMERS: Steven Ashworth is averaging 17 points and 6.9 assists for the Bluejays.
+Kalkbrenner is averaging 20.2 points and 9.1 rebounds while shooting 65.8% over the last 10 games.

-Peavy is scoring 16.0 points per game and averaging 5.5 rebounds for the Hoyas.
-Malik Mack is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bluejays: 8-2, averaging 74.8 points, 33.4 rebounds, 16.5 assists, 3.4 steals and 4.8 blocks per game while shooting 48.3% from the field.
 Their opponents have averaged 65.2 points per game.